Frakware-Studio/.github/profile/README.md

 ## Hi there 👋

 This is Frakware Studio public github page.
-This is where are playtest and other open source project will exist
+This is where are all of the playtest and other open source project will exist
 <!--

 **Here are some ideas to get you started:**